mjdominus/intro-c-programming/README.md

 non-CS majors.
 This I did.
 I did not like the course materials I was given, so I assembled and taught a different course.

+One noteworthy difference between this class and typical introduction to C classes is in its treatment of pointers.
+In most C clases pointers are left until the end, as an advanced topic.
+This class introduces them as early as possible.
+This was an extremely successful approach, which I strongly recommend.

 The class met for 90 minutes per day, four days a week, for five weeks.

 This repository contains: